-Congratulations on your purchase of a giclée print.
+Congratulations on your purchase of a Limited or Master Edition giclée print.
 What is a giclée print and how do you take care of it?
 On this page we talk about what a giclée print is and list ways that are recommended by the paper and canvas manufacturers and museums on how to take good care of your newly purchased artwork.

 Artwork is an investment in so many ways.
 Aaron uses quality materials and archival methods in caring for artwork, from his fine art prints to his original artwork.

 QUICK CARE GUIDE FOR Giclée LIMITED and MASTER EDITIONS (More detailed guideline below)

 Giclée prints are an extremely high quality print.
 There’s a few attributes that make a giclée print what it is.